marktian3/python_stew/README.md

-# smallPythonProjects
+# python stew
-A collection of small python projects for learning and practice
+A collection of python and scripts and small projects